Changing job: tax, PRSI and pension

-In Ireland, if you are changing your job, (that is, leaving your existing job and commencing a new one), there are a number of steps you should take in relation to tax and social insurance contributions (PRSI).
-In addition, there are important issues to be aware of, regarding your pension.
+If you are changing your job, (that is, leaving your current job and starting a new one), there are things you need to know about for your tax, social insurance contributions (PRSI) and for your pension.

-your employer will be obliged to deduct tax on an emergency basis when paying your employee's wages or salary.
+If your employer does not get this information they must deduct tax on an emergency basis when paying your wages or salary.
 This means that they will give you a temporary tax credit for the first month of employment but tax deductions are increased progressively from the second month onwards.
-The effect of emergency basis is that after 4 weeks, no tax credits are given and tax is paid at the higher rate from week 9, regardless of the level of pay.
-It makes sense therefore to avoid the emergency basis by following the simple steps outlined earlier when you start work in Ireland.
+Being taxed on an emergency basis means that after 4 weeks, no tax credits are given and tax is paid at the higher rate from week 9, regardless of the level of pay.
+You can find examples of how emergency tax is calculated on the Revenue website.
 Details of emergency tax rates are on the Revenue website.

 More information can be found in our document about tax and starting work .

 Most employers and employees (over 16 years of age) pay social insurance contributions into the national Social Insurance Fund.
-Social insurance contributions entitle you to a range of benefits that are administered by the Department of Social Protection.
-It is important therefore to inform your new employer of your Personal Public Service Number (PPS) as this will ensure that your combined social welfare contributions are recorded and that your entitlement to benefits is protected for the future.
+Social insurance contributions entitle you to a range of benefits that are administered by the Department of Employment Affairs and Social Protection.
+It is important to inform your new employer of your Personal Public Service Number (PPS number) as this will ensure that your combined social welfare contributions are recorded and that your entitlement to benefits is protected for the future.
 You can find more information in our document about social insurance (PRSI).